Patna district: Blocks

-Fatuha, Daniyawaan, Khusrupur, Athmalgola, Mokama, Belchi, Ghoswari, Pandarak, Bakhtiyarpur, Barh, Masaurhi, Punpun, Dhanarua, Danapur, Maner, Bihta, Naubatpur, Paliganj, Dulhin Bazar and Bikram.

 Industries

-In Patna the most Industries are located in Fatuha to DidarGanj.
+In Patna district the most Industries are located in Fatuha to DidarGanj.

 Demographics

-According to the 2011 census Patna is the 15th most populous district, with population of 5,838,465, roughly equal to the nation of Nicaragua or the US state of Maryland.The district has a population density of 1823 PD/sqkm.
+According to the 2011 census, Patna is the 15th most populous district, with a population of 5,838,465, roughly equal to the nation of Nicaragua or the US state of Maryland.
+The district has a population density of 1823 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 22.34%.
-Patna has a sex ratio of 897 females for every 1,000 males, and a literacy rate of 70.68%.
+Patna has a sex ratio of 897 females for every 1,000 males and a literacy rate of 70.68%.
 43.07% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 15.77% and 0.15% of the population respectively.

 At the time of the 2011 Census of India, 46.35% of the population in the district spoke Magahi, 43.77% Hindi, 5.19% Urdu, 2.67% Bhojpuri and 1.24% Maithili as their first language.

 Climate

 Economy

 In 2006 the Ministry of Panchayati Raj named Patna one of the country's 250 most backward districts.
 It is one of the 38 districts in Bihar currently receiving funds from the Backward Regions Grant Fund.

 Agricultural products include paddy, maize, pulses, wheat, and oilseeds.
 Roughly one-third of the area sown is under rice (paddy).
 Cash crops such as vegetables and watermelons are also grown in the Diara belt.
 Major industries include leather, handicrafts, and agro-processing.